SRI Roundtable tackles secondary resources challenges

-SRI is convening an International Workshop Agreement (IWA) to consult with key and affected stakeholders the development of Guidance Principles for secondary metals.
-The IWA is a consensus building process under ISO, includes four working sessions, followed by public reviews, and runs until December 2016.
+SRI has convened an International Workshop Agreement (IWA) to consult with key and affected stakeholders the development of Guidance Principles for secondary metals.
+The IWA is a consensus building process under ISO, included four working sessions, followed by public reviews, and was finalised in April 2017.

 The Guidance Principles aim to influence the development of international, national and local policies, regulations and frameworks on secondary resources management, related corporate codes of practice, and standards and certification schemes.
 In particular, they shall ensure that sustainability aspects of secondary metals management (collection, recycling and disposal) are taken into account in the context of micro, small and medium enterprises and the informal sector in developing countries.